leoprover/Leo-III/README.md

 #### Enabling external cooperation

 Leo-III heavily relies on cooperation with (first-order) provers.
 Currently, Leo-III can cooperate with TPTP-compatible provers that support either THF or TFF syntax.
-At the moment, we implemented cooperation with LEO-II, Nitpick, CVC4, E (>= 2.0), Alt-Ergo and Vampire.
+At the moment, we implemented cooperation with LEO-II, Nitpick, CVC4, iProver (>= 2.6), E (>= 2.0), Alt-Ergo and Vampire.

 To enable the cooperation (here CVC4), simply add e.g.
 ```